SamThompson95/lilly-technical-challenge/README.md

 ## Tips and Tricks
 - Upon running the backend server, you can use a tool like [Postman](https://www.postman.com/downloads/) to test the API endpoints.
 This will allow you to see the data that is being returned from the server.
-    - For example, you can use Postman to send a `GET` request to `http://localhost:8000/medicines` endpoint to see the data that is being returned from the server.
+    - For example, you can use Postman to send a `GET` request to the `http://localhost:8000/medicines` endpoint to see the data that is being returned from the server.
 - You should be able to see the frontend by opening the `index.html` file in your browser.
 You can also use the browser's developer tools to debug the frontend code.
 - The `console.log()` and `print()` functions are your friends.
 Use them to debug your code and see what is happening at different points in your code.
 - If you are stuck, try breaking down the problem into smaller parts and tackle each part one at a time.
 This will help you to make progress and not get overwhelmed by the challenge.